 FHA Mortgage Insurance

 Mortgage insurance with FHA consists of two parts: an annual mortgage insurance premium (MIP) and an upfront mortgage insurance premium (UFMIP).7 The MIP is actually a monthly fee that is built into your mortgage payment.
 If your LTV is greater than 90% when your loan is originated, you’ll be required to pay mortgage insurance for the life of the loan -- there is no option to cancel.
-Oftentimes, this means that you’ll be paying mortgage insurance even after any real financial risk to the lender has disappeared, which can cost you a lot over the life of your loan.5 If your LTV is 90% or less, you’ll be required to pay mortgage insurance for 11 years or the life of the loan, whichever happens first.
+Oftentimes, this means that you’ll be paying mortgage insurance even after any real financial risk to the lender has disappeared, which can cost you a lot over the life of your loan.5 If your LTV is 90% or less (and even if you put more than 20% down), you’ll be required to pay mortgage insurance for 11 years or the life of the loan, whichever happens first.

 In addition to the MIP, you’ll also have to pay a UFMIP.
 This is an additional one-time premium payment that is equal to 1.75% of your loan amount, regardless of your LTV.
 You’ll be paying the UFMIP in addition to your down payment, and you won’t be getting this money back when you sell your home.
 You can either pay the UFMIP upfront, as the name suggests, or you can finance it into your monthly mortgage payments.

 HomeReady Mortgage Insurance